Merkoba/Meltdown/README.md

 This can be done using the model menu.

 Or using the `googlekey` command.

 Then pick a model using the model menu or writing the name directly.

+---

+## Claude <a name="gemini"></a>

+Claude from Anthropic is supported.

+You must first set the API key for it to work.

+This can be done using the model menu.

+Or using the `anthropickey` command.

+Then pick a model using the model menu or writing the name directly.